turingschool/curriculum/source/academy/workshops/objects_and_methods.markdown

 end
 ```

 That gets the tests passing.

+Notice that we now have references to two objects inside our Trick-or-Treater: a Bag and a Costume.
+Any messages that we sent to Bag in the `bag_test.rb` are fair game from inside the Trick-or-Treater.
+The same goes for Costume, though admittedly Costume doesn't do much of anything.

-Unskip the next one.
+Unskip the next test.
 Yet another `NoMethodError`:

 {% terminal %}
 NoMethodError: undefined method `has_candy?' for #&lt;TrickOrTreater:0x007fd20b993d58&gt;